Soil Association: Privacy Notice

 Restriction: our use of information about you may be restricted in some cases.
 For example, if you tell us that the information is inaccurate we can only use it for limited purposes while we check its accuracy.

-- Certification: Soil Association Certification Limited, Spear House, 51 Victoria Street, Bristol BS1 6AD;
+- for Certification (Soil Association Certification Limited) please write to Emma Yeats at Soil Association Certification, Spear House, 51 Victoria Street, Bristol BS1 6AD.”